bizzguy/article-kotlin-synthetics/README.md

 Kotlin synthetics is an excellent replacement for either findViewById or ButterKnife when accessing view elements in XML layouts.
-It reduces the lines of code and does not use annotations.
+It reduces the lines of code, avoids annotations and provides some scoping.
-Since it uses findViewById internally, it is just as performant.
+Since it uses findViewById internally, it is just as performant as the other two techniques.

-However, you must be careful when using it in Fragments since it depends on the "Fragment.onCreateView" method having been run.
-Ideally, use it in the "Fragment.onViewCreated" method (or any method executed after that)
+But there are some gotchas.
+You must be careful when using it in Fragments since it depends on the "Fragment.onCreateView" method having been run.
+Ideally, use it in the "Fragment.onViewCreated" method or any subsequent method.

-This is necessary because synthetics use #Fragment.getView# to find view elements, which is only set by the return from "Fragment.onCreateView"

 In Activities, you can reference synthetics anytime after Activity.setContentView is called.

 ### Usage

+Nothing special must be done to existing layouts.
+Use them as they are.

-Layout
+### Layout
 ```xml
 <TextView
   android:id="@id/myTextView"